StrawwHatt/odin-recipes/README.md

 # odin-recipes

-This project is a basic recipe website.
+This project is the first HTML project in the Foundations series.

 What it consists of:
-- a main index page with links to a few recipes
+- A main index page with links to a few recipes
-- will be constructed solely out of HTML
+- The website is constructed solely out of HTML
+- CSS will be added in a later project to spice things up